Markjohns1/marliz-sec/SYSTEM_DOCUMENTATION.md

 # Marliz Intel Sec - System Documentation

 ## 1. Executive Summary
-**Marliz Intel Sec** is a real-time cybersecurity news aggregator and intelligence platform.
-It automates the collection of high-priority threat intelligence (Ransomware, Zero-day exploits, Malware) and uses AI to simplify complex technical jargon into actionable "friendly summaries" for business owners and general users.
+**Marliz Intel Sec** is a real-time cybersecurity news aggregator and human-led intelligence platform.
+It automates the collection of high-priority threat intelligence (Ransomware, Zero-day exploits, Malware) and provides expert-curated "friendly summaries" for business owners and general users.

 ---